Adaptiveprism/Asclepius/Readme.md

 Asclepius
 =========

-This is a compilation of religious and spiritual knowledge that has been disected, updated, and improved to the best of my ability.
+This is a compilation of religious and spiritual knowledge that has been distilled, updated, and improved to the best of my ability.

-The repository should serve as a databank for those are curious about becoming well and experiencing significant mental and physical improvements.

-The Prescription is the essential backbone.
-It contains the same information as the wiki.

 The Healthy Food List contains the foods you should slowly transition to.
 It can be difficult and wreak havoc on the body to make dietary changes too quickly.